sjbiaga/pisc/README.md

 --------

 The Π-calculus process expressions are exactly as in the literature, with both ASCII and UTF-8 characters, and slight variations.
+There is "match" and "mismatch", but also there is `if then else` or the sugared Elvis operator.
-There is no `if then else`, but there is "match" and "mismatch".
-Forcibly, a _restriction_ and a _(mis)match_ are "considered" _prefixes_, besides input/output prefixes per se.
+Forcibly, a _restriction_, a _(mis)match_, `if then else` and _replication_ are "considered" _prefixes_, besides input/output prefixes per se.

 The BNF formal grammar is the following.
 Lexically, `ident` is a channel name - (an